No Strings Attached Tour: Concert synopsis

-Occurrences
+Legal and safety occurrences

 Despite the success of the tour, it faced a few bumps in the road.
 The bands were targets for assassination by a male teenager.
 His mother discovered a notebook that contained a detailed plan to kill all five members of the band during their show in Atlanta.
 The plan (called "Operation Deathstrike") featured the teen robbing a local gun store to obtain the weapons and money to carry out his plan.
 She informed the local authorities and her son was detained at the Sumner County Juvenile Detention Center.
 He was later admitted to a psychiatric hospital, although the authorities felt he lacked any true intentions to executing his plan.
 Extra security precautions were taken during both of the Georgia shows.

 Before performing in Joliet, Illinois, the stage was destroyed by a tornado at the Route 66 Raceway.
 The date was rescheduled for August.
 For the rescheduled show, many parents attempted to sue the band and SFX Touring for being unable to attend the show due to traffic.
 An hour before their show in Greensboro, North Carolina, a bomb threat was phoned in.
 Although the band members were evacuated, audiences were not informed of the threat.
 Coliseum officials claimed they did not want to cause panic among the estimated crowds of 15,000 people by informing them of the bomb threat.
 After the authorities determined there was no threat, the concert resumed an hour after its original start time.
 In November 2000, the band and their manager were sued by Sid & Marty Krofft Pictures, Inc. (the team behind H.R.
 Pufnstuf, Land of the Lost and The Bugaloos).
 The lawsuit cited copyright infringement and breach of contract with the company.
-The company was hired to replicate life-sized puppets the mimicked the image of the band members.
-The puppets were to be utilized for their performance of "Bye Bye Bye" on tour and at the American Music Awards.
-The duo were told they would receive a cut of merchandise profits related to the use of the puppets.
-When asked for payment, they were informed by Johnny Wright they were not entitled to any funds.
+The company was hired to build life-sized puppets that mimicked the likeness of the band members.
+The puppets were to be utilized for their performance of "Bye Bye Bye" on the tour and at the American Music Awards.
+The duo were told they would receive a cut of the merchandise profits related to the use of the puppets.
+When asked for payment, they were informed by Johnny Wright that they were not entitled to any funds.
 The lawsuit was dismissed in November 2000.

-The band faced another lawsuit in December 2000 filled by a Missouri teenager.
-The young girl alleged that she was verbally assaulted by Justin Timberlake.
-After waiting for the band at the Chase Park Plaza in Central West End, St. Louis, the teenager states she was "snubbed" by Timberlake, who refused to give her an autograph.
-She then yelled, "I think JC is better anyway.
-He's cuter."
-The teen says this was followed with Timberlake shoving her into a wall and shouting profanities at her.
+The band faced yet another lawsuit, in December 2000, filed by a Missouri teenaged girl, alleging that she was ‘verbally assaulted’ by Justin Timberlake outside one of their shows.
+While waiting to see the band, after their concert at the Chase Park Plaza in Central West End, St. Louis, the teenager states that she was "snubbed" by Timberlake, who dismissively refused to give her an autograph.
+She yelled, "I think JC is better anyway!
+He's cuter!"
+The girl says that this comment was not taken lightly, with Timberlake (allegedly) shoving her into a wall and shouting profanities at her.
 A reporter for KSDK claimed to be a witness to the incident.
-The teen would end up dropping the suit before it could reach court.
+The girl would end up dropping the suit before it could reach court.